Accenture plc (ACN) is set for a tempting yields with an average volume of 2.01M

 Accenture plc (ACN) full year performance was -14.53%

-The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 2015993 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 588115 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 When it comes to the year-to-date metrics, the Accenture plc (ACN) recorded performance in the market was -30.34%, having the revenues showcasing -5.82% on a quarterly basis in comparison with the same period year before.
 At the time of this writing, the total market value of the company is set at 189.80B, as it employees total of 624000 workers.